jeasonmaliyekkal/WaveGuide/README.md

 ## Limitations

-waveGuide currently works only on X11 window system.
+WaveGuide currently works only on X11 window system.
 Wayland support will be added in the future.

-waveGuide is still in development and may have some bugs or errors.
+WaveGuide is still in development and may have some bugs or errors.
 Please report any issues or feedback on GitHub.

 ## Scope and Future Work